Liberty Seated Half Dollars

 WB-8

-Choice $17000 New May 18!
+Choice $15000 New October 4!
 With Arrows, Choice Original, Newtown Collection..
-Reflective luster emerges from the medium skin, highlighting the maroon and gold patina at the rims.
+Consignor Price Reduction - Reflective luster emerges from the medium skin, highlighting the maroon and gold patina at the rims.
 The strike is complete, with sharp star centers and distinct claw knuckles.
 WB-8, with errant digits in the dentils, and a large, level mintmark.
 The Carson City Mint struck both No Arrows and With Arrows types in this year, and although the No Arrows pieces are a bit scarcer, both issues were struck in low quantities.
 PCGS notes 228 pieces total, 2 coins at MS63, and five examples finer.
 The PCGS price guide value in MS63 is $20,000.
 Mint State examples are not often encountered, and PCGS Coin Facts indicates a “market velocity” of approximately two appearances of Mint State coins per year.
 The appeal of the CC mintmark is strong, and such examples are highly prized by collectors.
 Ex.
 GFRC (February 2019), at $17,000.
 Housed in a PCGS Gen 6.0 (2015-2020) holder with CAC approval.
 PCGS #6344.

 Seated 50C 1874 1874